Advanced configuration parameters control how your Mac stores cached Apple and iCloud content. Here's how to change the settings.

 contains an array of 2 keyed dictionaries with first and last keys set to different internet addresses.

-JSON is widely used all over the internet to pass and store data.
+XML is actually fairly easy to write and understand once you know how the syntax and nesting works.
+XML is widely used all over the internet to pass and store data, but more recently has been superseded by JSON (JavaScript Object Notation).
 A dictionary is just a set of key/value pairs bundled together for easy access.

 Which values to change